justinnaldzin/big-data-benchmarking/README.md

 ## Feature Requests

 - Option to specify the *minimum* amount of rows to return from each query.
-Currently you are only permitted to limit the *maximum* amount of rows.
+Currently you are only permitted to limit the *maximum* amount of rows
 - Benchmark different python drivers against the same database type (MySQL example: `mysqldb` vs `mysql.connector` vs `pymysql`)
+- Embed Bokeh into Flask app with Jinja templates

 ## Author